mossblaser/phd_thesis_experiments/chapter_5/pgs_repair_tables_and_congestion/README.md

 =============================================

-The experiment from section 5.3.5 and 5.3.6 in my thesis which measures the runtime cost of PGS repair when routing under various fault rates, traffic patterns and fault patterns.
+The experiment from section 5.3.5 and 5.3.6 in my thesis which measures the routing table usage and congestion produced by the PGS repair router when routing under various fault rates, traffic patterns and fault patterns.

 Usage (local):